techidaily/site-win11-tips/source/_posts/how-to-reactivate-the-forgotten-windows-start-menu.md

 ## 9\.
 Perform a System Restore or Factory Reset

  If none of these solutions work it would mean that one of Windows' core functions is causing the Start Menu to misbehave.
-In that case, you may need to[restore or factory reset Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) to get it working again.
+In that case, you may need to [restore or factory reset Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) to get it working again.

 ## Give a Fresh Start to the Start Menu